FoxyVoxel/going-medieval-modding/README.md

 * Add project to Unity Hub and open it

 ### Making Your Asset Build
 * After Unity loads, you should see the AddressableBuilder window.
-If not, you can open it manually from the “Going Medieval”  menu.
+If not, you can open it manually from the “Going Medieval” menu at the top of the screen.
 * Click the **Create New** button
 * In the following popup give your mod a name and click **Create**

 ![alt_text](https://github.com/FoxyVoxel/going-medieval-modding/blob/main/ReadmeImages/image1.png "Creating new mod")

-* You should be able to see your mod in the **Project Window **now, including empty folders.
+* You should be able to see your mod in the **Project Window**, including empty folders.
 It’s advised that you don’t edit this directory manually.

 ![alt_text](https://github.com/FoxyVoxel/going-medieval-modding/blob/main/ReadmeImages/image13.png "Project Window")

-* Now you can copy assets to correct folders.
+* Now, you can copy assets to the correct folders.
     * .fbx files to **Mesh**
     * Texture .png files to **Texture**
     * .png files used for UI to **Sprite**.
 For those, there’s an extra step.
 Set **Texture Type** to **Sprite (2D and UI)** and apply changes.